E.ON ERC is highly committed to provide excellence and innovation in education.

 Together with Adjunct Professor Dr. Gabriele Marquart, Associate Lecturers Dr. Sabrina Haber Pohlmeier, Dr. Marina Hruška, Dr. Renate Pechnig, Dr. Frank Bosch, Dr. Darius Mottaghy, Dr. Ernst Niederleithinger, and Senior Academic Associates Dr. Norbert Klitzsch and Dr. Oliver Mohnke, Prof. Clauser offers lectures, seminars, exercises and laboratory sessions.
 Academic programs of the faculty “Georesources and Materials Engineering” comprise bachelor and master programs “Angewandte Geowissenschaften” and “Georessourcen Management” (www.fgeo.rwth-aachen.de), and the, English language Idea League Joint Master Program “Applied Geophysics”, performed jointly with TU Delft and ETH Zurich (www.idealeague.org/geophysics).
 In particular, GGE offers master-level courses in Geothermics, Geophysical Logging and Log Interpretation, Geophysics Special Methods: Spectral IP & NMR, Engineering Geophysics, and Geophysical Field Trips.
 The main topics in the bachelor programs comprise Introiduction to Geophysics (a physics of the Earth course), Fundamentals of Geophysical Exploration Methods (seismics, gravity, magnetic, electrical, and electromagnetic), and Scientific Writing.

 Together with two adjunct professors and the PGS and ISEA staff, Prof. De Doncker and Prof. Sauer offer lectures, seminars, exercise and laboratory sessions in all Bachelor and Master programs of the faculty of Electrical Engineering and Information Technology (ET&IT).
+The subjects offered cover a range of topics from energy storage technologies to power electronics and electrical drives.
 In particular, at the Master Level, both chairs offer courses on electrical energy conversion and storage systems, primarily in the Master Curricula “Energy Engineering”, and “Systems Engineering and Automation”.
 Since 1997, most lectures are offered also in English for the International Master Curriculum “Electrical Power Engineering”.
 The lectures are supported by research assistants of PGS and the Institute for Power Electronics and Electrical Drives (ISEA).
 Fundamentals, modeling and analysis techniques for electrical and electro-chemical components and systems are the main topics in the Bachelor programs.
 The detailed synthesis, control and design of power electronic converters, drives and electro-chemical storage systems, such as batteries and fuel cells, are covered in the Master Curricula.
-Specialized lectures are offered on (medium voltage) traction drives (Prof. Müller-Hellmann) and Electro-thermal Process Technologies (Dr. Seitzer).
-PGS/ISEA also support the lectures on National (Bachelor) and International (Master) Patent Law (Dr. Jostarndt), which are offered to all E.ON ERC students and graduate students.
-In 2013, with cooperation of the RWTH International Academy, two continued education programs were offered at E.ON ERC.
-Most notably, Prof. Jay Baliga (NCSU, USA), Dr. Uwe Scheuermann (Semikron Company), Prof. Vescan, Prof. Knoch and Prof. De Doncker lectured a course on “Modern Power Semiconductor Devices”.
+Specialized lectures are offered on (medium voltage) traction drives and railway traction systems (Dr. Brockmeyer).
+PGS/ISEA also supports the lectures on National (Bachelor) and International (Master) Patent Law (Dr. Jostarndt), which are offered to all E.ON ERC students and graduate students.